-We look for a highly motivated postdoctoral fellow (this position will be supported by an NIH R01 grant).
+We look for highly motivated postdoctoral fellows (this position will be supported by NIH grants).
 We broadly study vascular and lymphatic biology, cancer biology, immunology, and regenerative medicine by employing 3D tissue engineering, organs-on-chip, organoids in vitro platforms, molecular biology methods, and in vivo animal models.
 Below is the expertise we seek, but it can be flexible based on the candidate’s background and interest.

 - Designing, fabrication (soft lithography), and characterization of microfluidic devices, lab-on-chip, organ-on-chip, 3D cellularity, tissue level in vitro modeling

 - Cell seeding, cell culturing & maintaining on-chip; and investigating cell mechanics, cell-cell interactions, cell secretome, cell morphology on-chip

 - Experience in developing tissue-level 3D mono/multi-cellular structure in vitro is a plus.

 - Experience in organoids, stem cells, multicellular behaviors, and cells in shear stress is a plus.

 - To deepen the understanding of blood and lymphatic vascular morphogenesis, homeostasis, and pathogenesis.

 - Purification, maintaining, and culturing of human blood/lymphatic vascular endothelial cells and vascular mural cells (pericytes, smooth muscle cells, etc.) using animal and human samples.

 - Monitoring vascular morphology and function in vitro and in vivo.

 - Monitoring tumor/immune cell interactions to vasculatures in vitro and in vivo.